 This schedule presents information on the District's required contribution, the amounts actually contributed, and any excess or deficiency related to the required contribution.
-In the future, as data becomes available, ten years of information will be presented.

-Supplementary Information June 30, 2023
+Supplementary Information June 30, 2024

 Southwestern Community College District was established in 1961 and is located in Chula Vista, San Diego County.
 The District presently operates one primary campus in Chula Vista with extension sites in Otay Mesa, San Ysidro, and National City.
 There were no changes in the boundaries of the District during the current year.
 The District's college is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, which is one of six regional associations that accredit public and private schools, colleges, and universities in the United States.